All About Computer Science Professors

-Computer Science Professor Definition Teach courses in computer science.
+Computer Science Professor Job Description Teach courses in computer science.
 May specialize in a field of computer science, such as the design and function of computers or operations and research analysis.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 - Plan, evaluate, and revise curricula, course content, and course materials and methods of instruction.

 - Conduct research in a particular field of knowledge and publish findings in professional journals, books, or electronic media.

 - Participate in student recruitment, registration, and placement activities.

 - Compile, administer, and grade examinations or assign this work to others.

 When polled, Computer Science Professors say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.